German Shorthaired Pointer Temperament & Personality Guide

 Behavior Around Other Pets

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-German Shorthaired Pointers have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and bloat.
+German Shorthaired Pointers sit in the large-size category, shed at a moderate level, and carry documented risk for hip dysplasia and bloat — those three factors drive most of the daily-care decisions.

 Exercise Expectations